jeffblando/School_District_Analysis/README.md

 ### Results

 - Overall the district summary changes when you alter the data of Thomas High School (THS) as seen in the next two figures below:
-  -The newly calculated results are shown below.
+  - The newly calculated results are shown below.

 ![distric summary new](Resources/district_summary_new.png)